Tryon Road Uniting Church

 Tryon Road Uniting Church is a heritage-listed Uniting church located at 33 Tryon Road in the Sydney suburb of Lindfield in the Ku-ring-gai Council local government area of New South Wales, Australia.
-It was designed by William Slade and built in 1914 by W. 'Ossie' Knowles.
-It is also known as Lindfield Wesleyan Methodist Church.
+It was designed by William Slade and built in 1914 by W. "Ossie" Knowles.
+It was also known as Lindfield Wesleyan Methodist Church.
 The property is owned by the Uniting Church in Australia.
 It was added to the New South Wales State Heritage Register on 19 September 2003.

 History

-General History
+General history

 A comprehensive history of the Methodists in the area and the chapels they built is given in A Cloud of Witnesses at Tryon Road Uniting Church by Geoffrey Stacey, 1996, published by the Lindfield Tryon Road Uniting Church Centenary Committee.

 Lindfield became the name of the area after it was adopted for the name for the station on the new railway line linking St Leonards and Hornsby in 1890.
 The name was taken from a cottage of that name built by Francis John List who came from Lindfield, West Sussex in southern England.
 Tryon Road may have been named after Rear Admiral Sir George Tryon, commander in the Australian Navy in the 1880s.
 It is suggested that he was a friend or relative of List.

 In the early 1890s, as the expansion of the North Shore got under way following the building of the railway in 1890, the decision to build a church in the Willoughby/Lindfield Methodist circuit was made.
 Land was purchased from Thomas Todd Forsyth (who held part of an original Crown Grant of 1819 to Daniel Dering Mathew) by seven members of the congregation.
 This plot was just south of the Gordon Road (now Pacific Highway) entry to the Lindfield railway station.
 No drawings or plans of this church exist but a photograph and description is given in the book mentioned above.
 The church was formally opened on 19 April 1896.
 After a disappointing start where numbers attending services were not as hoped by the Trustees, numbers climbed to a point where the congregation began discussing the need for a new church.